ma-xu/Open-Set-Recognition/README.md

 For any issue and question, please email [xuma@my.unt.edu](mailto:xuma@my.unt.edu)

+Attention: need to be re-constrcuted due to my experimental implementations (especially my methods).

 ## Requirements
 For different Algorithms and different datasets, the requirements varies.
 In general, the basic and must requirements are:
 ```bash